integritee-network/collator-setup/README.md

   See the [Ansible Guide](GUIDE_ANSIBLE.md) for more.

+### Pitfalls
+  * There is the OS firewall, but the is also the resource's firewall (at least for GCP).
+If access from the outside is needed, both firewalls need to configured.
+  * In ansible the templates are sometimes not overwritten on the remote if the file already exists.
+Then you need to manually remove the file before syncing.
+This is not as documented by Ansible...
+  * The node on the same resource cannot change from collator to non-collator without purging the db.

 ## Structure

 The secure setup is composed of one or more node that run with a local